Connect with us!

 What are the amenities at RV Campsites?

-Every RV campsite has water, electric and grey water hook-ups.
-There is parking for a maximum of two vehicles in addition to the camper.
+Every RV campsite has water, electricity and gray water hook-ups.
+A maximum of two vehicles, in addition to the camper, will be able to park here.
 There is a fire ring and picnic table on each campsite.
-Please be sure to refer to the RV Camping page on this website for additional details.
+Please double check the RV Camping page on this website for more details.
 High speed WIFI is available at all the campsites for an additional nominal fee.

 Do you have primitive tent campsites?

-Yes, our primitive tent campsites are located on our hilltop and by our pond.
-These campsites do not have water or electrical hook-ups on them.
-There is water and electric available near these campsites.
-Each campsite has a fire ring and picnic table.
-High speed WIFI is available at all the campsites for an additional nominal fee.
-Please be sure to refer to the Tent Camping page on this website as there are differences in parking and the number of people and tents allowed on these campsites.
+Our primitive tent campsites are situated on the hilltop and around the pond.
+There is no access to water or electricity at these campsites.
+These campsites have water and electricity available nearby.
+Each campsite has a fire ring and a picnic table.
+High speed Wi-Fi is available at all the campsites for an additional nominal fee.
+Consult the Tent Camping page on this website as there are discrepancies in parking and the number of people and tents allowed on these campsites.

 What are deluxe tent campsites and where are they located?

-These campsites are located throughout the campground as they are former small trailer campsites.
+These campsites have been converted from small trailer campsites and they are all over the campground.
 They do have water and electrical hook-ups.
 Up to two vehicles can be parked on the campsite.
-Each campsite has a fire ring and picnic table.
-High speed WIFI is available at all the campsites for an additional nominal fee.
-Please be sure to refer to the Tent Camping page on this website as there are differences in the number of people and tents allowed on these campsites.
+Each campsite has a fire ring and a picnic table.
+High speed Wi-Fi is available at all the campsites for an additional nominal fee.
+It's important that you check out the Tent Camping page on this website as there are distinctions in the quantity of people and tents accepted on these campsites.

 Questions about Campground Amenities: